 Deep in the throes of Summer Madness came one of those lazy Saturdays when you meet up with some friends for brunch and then slowly teach your body to make do with alcohol the way it usually utilizes actual nutrients by starving it of everything except Coors light.
-Once the trajectory of the day becomes apparent, usually delayed until a hallmark signifier shows itself, like the sun going down or someone brings up eating again, all dreams of self-improvement or skill refinement die a sudden, violent death; you can try and convince yourself that you’ll remember these halcyon days of your reckless youth, except you’re almost 30.
+Once the trajectory of the day becomes apparent, usually delayed until a hallmark signifier shows itself, like the sun going down or someone brings up eating again, all dreams of self-improvement or skill refinement die a sudden, quiet death; you can try and convince yourself that you’ll remember these halcyon days of your reckless youth, except you’re almost 40.

 We arrived on the second floor, and the sounds of the party were all around us.
 We were excited and began to move towards the loudest door.
-We agreed on a tactical plan to make our way to the couch upon entrance.
+We agreed on a tactical plan to make our way to the couch, if it existed, upon entrance.
 People sitting on couches have usually been in attendance for a bit and rarely attract attention to themselves, nibbling on snacks and keeping to themselves, carrying a stigma of stagnation that might repel icebreakers.
 On three, we’ll open the door.
 One.
 Two.
 Three.

 The swarm of voices hit us hard, but the initial impact of our entrance was trumped by the fact someone was laying at the door and nearly tripped us.
 The third security layer!
 Attempting to regain composure, we offered a hearty laugh which was quickly extinguished once we raised our heads to assess the situation visually.